sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     cds up -2 k8s --namespace incident-management
     ```

-    > If you experience the `TypeError: Cannot read properties of undefined (reading 'global')` error, run the `cds up` once again.

 4. You may be asked to create your Docker imagePullSecret.
 If so, follow the provided instructions.

     The `cds up -2 k8s --namespace incident-management` command installs the Helm chart from the **chart** folder with the release name **incident-management** in the namespace **incident-management**.